How can I learn Jèrriais?

 - need any more reasons why you should start learning Jèrriais?!

-Jèrriais - Beginner's level 1 - A Taster course to introduce you to everyday practical situations in Jèrriais.
+A course to introduce you to everyday practical situations in Jèrriais.
 Traditional greetings, basic conversation, weather, colours, numbers, money, clothing, food and drink, places and lots more!
 Workbook provided.
 Maximum 12 students.
+Cost £45 (Senior Citizens £22)

-Jèrriais - level 3 - A course for those who already have some basic knowledge but would like to make further progress in acquiring Jersey's own language, through stories, ditons, games, conversation - and fun!
+A course for those who already have some good basic knowledge but who would like to progress further in acquiring Jersey's language through stories, ditons, games, conversations - with fun and laughter!
 Maximum 10 students.
+Cost £45 (Senior Citizens £22)